ganewman/Queue-T/README.md

 ## APCS pd 3, Lab02

 ## Deque Interface
-The Deque interface specifies methods required for a double-ended Queue and extends the Queue interface provided by the AP.
+We chose a doubly linked node based structure because we felt that it was easiest to implement queue methods The Deque interface specifies methods required for a double-ended Queue and extends the Queue interface provided by the AP.
 Our state of the art enterprise Deque technology utilizes the following methods:

 ### Methods for compliance with Queue